sunfounder/pico-2w-kit/docs/source/cproject/ar_led_bar.rst

 2.2 - Display the Level
 =============================

-In this lesson, we'll learn how to control an LED Bar Graph using the Raspberry Pi Pico 2w.
-An LED Bar Graph consists of 10 LEDs arranged in a line, typically used to display levels such as volume, signal strength, or other measurements.
+In this lesson, we'll learn how to control an LED Bar Graph using the Raspberry Pi Pico 2 W. An LED Bar Graph consists of 10 LEDs arranged in a line, typically used to display levels such as volume, signal strength, or other measurements.
 We'll light up the LEDs sequentially to create a level display effect.

 |img_led_bar_pin|